 Reinforcement learning from human feedback raised the quality bar for all annotation work.
 RLHF doesn’t just need correct labels - it needs nuanced human judgment about which AI response is more helpful, more accurate, or more safe.
 That judgment requires training, calibration, and subject-matter depth.

 What does this mean practically?
-Instead of measuring "labels per hour," hiring managers now care about inter-annotator agreement scores, error rates on edge cases, and the ability to write clear rationales for borderline decisions.
+Instead of measuring “labels per hour,” hiring managers now track inter-annotator agreement scores, error rates on edge cases, and the ability to write clear rationales for borderline decisions.
 Recruiters who can screen for these qualities - not just domain knowledge - will fill roles faster and retain annotators longer.

 How Can Recruiters Source Annotation Talent?

-Finding data annotation talent isn't like filling a standard tech role.
-Most annotators don't have "data annotator" in their LinkedIn headline.
+Finding annotation talent isn’t like filling a standard tech role.
+Most annotators don’t have “data annotator” in their LinkedIn headline.
 Domain experts doing annotation work - physicians, engineers, attorneys - identify with their primary profession, not their side labeling engagements.
-And gig workers on annotation platforms don't show up in most candidate databases.
+And gig workers on annotation platforms don’t show up in most candidate databases.

 This creates three sourcing problems recruiters need to solve: